Natzugen/Natzugen/README.md

 -->

-- 🔭 I’m currently working on webhelp as a Workforce cordinator and BPO data analysis
+- 🔭 I’m currently working as a Workforce cordinator and BPO data analysis
 - 🌱 I’m currently learning Power BI, python for data science and nodejs / pupeeteer for workflow automatizations
 - 📫 How to reach me at discord Natzugen